-Income Type Upfront Written Third Party Oral Third Party Document Review Tenant Declaration (LEVEL 5) (LEVEL 4) (LEVEL 3) (LEVEL 2) (LEVEL 1) Wages/Salaries Use of computer matching agreements with a State Wage Information Collection Agency (SWICA) to obtain wage information electronically, by mail or fax or in person.
-Agreements with private vendor agencies, such as The Work Number or ChoicePoint to obtain wage and salary information.
-Use of HUD systems, when available.
-The PHA mails, faxes, or e-mails a verification form directly to the independent sources to obtain wage information.
+agreements with a State Wagea verification form directly to the independent sources to obtain (SWICA) to obtain electronically, by mail or fax or in person.a verification form directly to the independent sources to obtain wage information.does not respond to the PHA's written information, the PHA may contact the independent source by phone or make an in personparty verification can be obtained, the PHA may accept original documents such as consecutive pay stubs (HUD) private vendor agencies, such as salary information.or affidavit from the tenant that declares the PHA may private vendor statement from the SSA to confirm past earnings.
+The PHA mails the systems, whenor a verification for the PHA may the SSA andor a ffidavit from the tenant that declares the PHA may accept original accept original documents such as consecutive pay stubs (HUD) private vendor obtain wage and salary information.or affidavit from the the PHA may requested information.Use of HUD systems, whenThe WA mails the form to SSA andor more), W-2 form terements the tenant.
+Note: The PHA mustor more), W-2 forms, etc. from the tenant.
+Note: The PHA must Income Type Upfront Written Third Party Oral Third Party Document Review Tenant Declaration matching agreements with a State Wagefaxes, or e-mails a verification form directly to the independentindependent source does not respond to (LEVEL 5) (LEVEL 4) (LEVEL 3) (LEVEL 2) (LEVEL 1) available.
+Inestatement with be sent to the address the PHA specifies on the form. tenant file, the reason third party verification was not available.
+Wages/Salaries matching agreements with a State Wage Information Collection Agency (SWICA) to obtain wage information electronically, by mail or fax or in person.
+Agreements with private vendor agencies, such as The Work Number or ChoicePoint to obtain wage and salary information. faxes, or e-mails a verification form directly to the independent sources to obtain wage information.
 The PHA may have the tenant sign a Request for Earnings Statement from the SSA to confirm past earnings.
-The PHA mails the form to SSA and the statement will be sent to the address the PHA specifies on the form.
-In the event the independent source does not respond to the PHA's written request for information, the PHA may contact the independent source by phone or make an in person visit to obtain the requested information.
-When neither form of third party verification can be obtained, the PHA may accept original documents such as consecutive pay stubs (HUD recommends the PHA review at least three months of pay stubs, if employed by the same employer for three months or more), W-2 forms, etc. from the tenant.
-Note: The PHA must document in the tenant file, the reason third party verification was not available.
-The PHA may accept a notarized statement or affidavit from the tenant that declares the family's total annual income from earnings.
-Note: The PHA must document in the tenant file, the reason third party verification was not available.
+The PHA mails the form to SSA and the statement will be sent to the address the PHA specifies on the independent source does not respond to the PHA's written request for information, the PHA may contact the independent source by phone or make an in person visit to obtain the requested form of third party verification can be obtained, the PHA may accept original documents such as consecutive pay stubs (HUD recommends the PHA review at least three months of pay stubs, if employed by the same employer for three months or more), W-2 forms, etc. from the tenant.
+Note: The PHA must document in the tenant file, the reason third party verification was a notarized statement or affidavit from the tenant that declares the family's total annual income from earnings.
+Note: The PHA must document in the tenant file, the reason third party verification was not